-How To Implement Risk Management
+How to Implement Risk Management

-2. Proper Education & Training
+Education & Training

 Purpose of Risk Management

 Learn from Near Misses

 Why Doctor’s Professional Indemnity Insurance?

-Additional Read: Exclusions under the doctors professional indemnity insurance
+Additional Read: Exclusions under the doctor’s professional indemnity insurance